MONISH-RAJ-T/Dimensionality-Reduction-with-K-Means-and-Gaussian-Naive-Bayes/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any inquiries or feedback, please contact [Your Email/Contact Information].
+For any inquiries or feedback, please contact [monishraj2k5@gmail.com].